Mural Routes and Sobeys Inc. bring new mural to Foodland in The Beaches, Toronto

 The new mural will replace the deteriorating mural on the east-facing wall of the Foodland store located at 2040 Queen Street East, which was removed in 2018.
 The initial mural was created by artist Rudolf Stussi, with assistance from his sons Errol and Max Stüssi, as Rudolph was also running the Fine Arts Studio at Centennial College at the time.
 The design, featuring the essential Beach with a focus on the jazz festival, had won the BIA competition under the direction of Deborah Etsten, and was completed over a three-month period in the fall of 2007 on the wall of what was then the IGA.

 Foodland has been a proud part of The Beaches community for over a decade.
 This project aims to produce a new mural that celebrates Foodland’s commitment to the local community and the unique characteristics of The Beaches.
 Community consultation for the project is being managed by Mural Routes with support from The Beach Village BIA.

 In February, a public Call for Artists was sent out, as well as an online community survey to gain an understanding of the artistic style that Beaches residents envision for the new mural.
 In March, the selection committee assessed artist applications and styles based on the community survey feedback.
-With an artist now selected, local community members are invited to share further feedback about the mural design proposal.
+Once an artist was selected, local community members were invited to share further feedback about the mural design proposal.

-Members of The Beaches community can get involved by attending a Public Art themed neighbourhood Jane’s Walk, happening on Sunday May 5th, and a community consultation event will be hosted at The Beaches library on Monday, May 13th.
+Members of The Beaches community could get involved by attending a Public Art themed neighbourhood Jane’s Walk, on Sunday May 5th, and a community consultation event at The Beaches library on Monday, May 13th, 2019.

 About the Design